-An event community can help you create that sense of connection and engagement that you miss by not being in person.
+Your attendees are looking for education and connection, and an online community – a community surrounding your event – can help you create that sense of connection and engagement that you miss by not being in person.

 But it’s not just “feel-good” results.
-Engagement helps you accomplish your larger goals for the virtual event.
-Whether you’re running your event to:
+An online event community helps you accomplish your larger goals for the virtual event, whether you’re running your event to:

 - Reach new audiences